Processo di lavorazione delle viti CNC: Una guida passo passo agli elementi di fissaggio di precisione

 Labor Cost1 operator monitors 3–5 machines1 operator per machine

-Meglio perHigh-volume runs (1,000+ viti) or precision partsPiccoli lotti (100–500 screws) or simple designs
+Ideale perHigh-volume runs (1,000+ viti) or precision partsPiccoli lotti (100–500 screws) or simple designs

-4. 3 Common Problems in CNC Machining Screw Process (E come risolverli)
+4. 3 Common Problems in CNC Machining Screw Process (e come risolverli)

 Uneven ThreadsMisaligned raw material or dull threading toolUse laser alignment tools and replace taps every 5,000 viti.

-Screw Head CracksToo much pressure during turning or low-quality materialReduce tool pressure by 10% and use certified alloy steel (PER ESEMPIO., ASTM A325).
+Screw Head CracksToo much pressure during turning or low-quality materialReduce tool pressure by 10% and use certified alloy steel (per esempio., ASTM A325).

 Rust After ProductionHumidity during post-treatment or poor platingDry screws in a 60°C oven for 30 minutes and use a 2-layer zinc plating.